DamonFinch/Vue-chat-app/README.md

 Don't expect this to be done entirely well since this project was me *learning the ropes* for this kind of project.
 I have some ideas for future projects based on a lot of the concepts I learned here.

 ## What is Chat-app?
-Chat-app is a meme flavored VoIP project centered around pepe the frog.
+Chat-app is a meme flavored VoIP project.
 There's no persistent storage, or account registration, just create public/private rooms to voice/video call & share your screen if that's your fancy.

 ## Features